Thoriri/thorir-website/content/post/insight_into_lstm/index.md

 subtitle: Finding the total number of multiply and accumulate operations in a LSTM layer

 # Summary for listings and search engines
-summary: Finding the total number of multiply and accumulate operations in a LSTM layer
+summary: Finding the total number of multiply and accumulate operations in a LSTM layer, and looking at how many parameters there are in an LSTM cell.

 # Link this post with a project
 projects: []